 - Can I see your before and after photos?

-Choose someone with your taste.
-The way you define attractiveness shapes how you see plastic surgery results.
+Your preference for facial shapes defines how you view plastic surgery results, so choose someone with patients that have an “after” look that you like.
+Looking at before and after photos can help determine if you like the results a particular plastic surgeon has achieved with other patients.
 If you want natural-looking, healthy results, choose a plastic surgeon whose aesthetic judgment aligns with yours.
-Look at before and after photos to determine if you like the results a particular plastic surgeon has achieved with other patients.
-If the surgeon doesn’t have before and after pictures on their website, they should at least have a binder full of examples of the specific procedure for you to look through.
+If the surgeon doesn’t have before and after pictures on their website, they should at least have a binder of examples of the specific procedure for you to look through.
 Have the surgeon point out examples of past patients with similar physical qualities to you.

 - How will you prioritize my concerns?